dskillin/ai-gen/.augie/session_001.md

 - Verified ollama is installed at /usr/local/bin/ollama
 - Confirmed mixtral is available in ollama
 - Created summary.txt with a comprehensive summary of all project steps
+- Created prompt.txt with a request for cinematic narration based on the summary

 ## What Blocked Me
 - No blockers at this time